robcohen/dotfiles/docs/SOPS-SETUP.md

 sops secrets.yaml
 ```

-Add your secrets in YAML format:
+Add your secrets in YAML format (replace example values with your actual information):
 ```yaml
 user:
     name: "yourusername"